 Where moments of feminist thinking and/or influence in particular have appeared within sound studies, sound arts and experimental musics on the whole they do not neatly fit into an accepted chronology of first, second and third wave feminisms or feminist musicologies as those categorised by feminist musicologist Ellen Koskoff (Koskoff 2005).
-Yet thinking of the field as a relative ‘newcomer’ belies the fact that the field can be considered as having been structured in ways that resonate, as Jonathan Sterne asserts, with shifting notions of sameness and difference, which I will expand upon and return to throughout these posts (Sterne 2012b: 1).
-The majority of these developments though, have largely occurred without much of a notable reference or acknowledgement of the historic universality of the white Western masculine bias operative within the field.
+In addition, thinking of the field as a relative ‘newcomer’ belies the fact that the field can be considered as having been structured in ways that resonate with, as Jonathan Sterne asserts, shifting notions of sameness and difference (Sterne 2012b: 1).
+The majority of these developments though, have largely occurred without much of a notable reference or acknowledgment of the historic universality of the white Western masculine bias operative within the field.

 Salomé Voegelin’s Listening to Noise and Silence: Toward a Philosophy of Sound Art (2010) is a case in point that presents an account of phenomenological sonic subjectivity based upon self-awareness as a historically contingent and political process and practice.
 For Voegelin, the primacy of one’s subjective listening forms the basis of a communication that reciprocally co-constructs meaning through the primacy of perception, the “sensate sense”, as a phenomenological embodiment for understanding rather than knowing (Voegelin 2010: 186).
 The analogy of the two modes of analysis between noise and silence in Voegelin’s publication lends itself to normatively gendered interpretations of noise as masculine and silence as feminine, but this remains entirely implicit in the text.
 In her chapter on silence, Voegelin posits the need for a hearing of the body, resonating with twentieth century French post-structuralist feminist calls for a feminine writing of the body (Voegelin 2010: 117, 178).
 My understanding is that this is a particularly feminine text which I read as putting forward an idea of écouter feminine that correlates with continental feminist histories of écriture feminine (Cixous 1976; Cixous and Clément 1987; Irigaray 1985, 1987; Kristeva 1984b).
 A close reading such as this hears Voegelin’s text as expanding upon Hannah Bosma’s earlier work on “Écriture féminine in Electrovocal Music” (1997), placing Voegelin’s work within a small genealogy of feminist discourses in sound based upon fundamentally ontological beliefs about sexual difference and materialist thinking about sound and the body.
 Bosma, along with Sally Macarthur and Kaja Silverman for example, prior to Voegelin, have each developed theories that connect sound, compositional processes and listening, but with more explicitly feminist discourses that take the female body as essentially feminine (Bosma 2003), feminist art-music compositional practices that reflect Deleuzian notions of ‘becoming-woman’ (Macarthur 2001, 2010) and psychoanalytical feminist interventions into the female voice in cinema (Silverman 1988).

-Sound’s own entanglement with discourses of hearing assumed as primarily a priori sensory perception would seem to suggest a natural affinity with sound and listening as sense perception, as inherently and primarily related to the body, suggestive of a continuity or direct correlation between hearing, nature, the body and sound phenomena within histories that, predominantly, have either sought after a universality of hearing or have claimed hearing as an always particular and subjective experience.
+Sound’s own entanglement with discourses of hearing assumed as primarily a priori sensory perception would seem to suggest a natural affinity with sound and listening as sense perception, as inherently and primarily related to the body.
+This listening embodiment suggests a continuity, or direct correlation, between hearing, nature, the body and sound phenomena within histories that, predominantly, have either sought after a universality of hearing or have claimed hearing as an always particular and subjective experience.
 Most of these approaches themselves have been oriented around certain notions or beliefs about the body and its ability to encode sensory perception as a ‘natural’ way of understanding the ‘natural’ world even if those understandings have changed over time.